Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 Diff. between Approx. and Input 0.000 0.000

-In the table above, the Orig. treatment effect scale is the intended futility bound on treatment effect scale, Approx. \(z\)-value denotes the corresponding \(z\)-scale value approximation and Corresponding \(t\)-scale Value the actual \(t\)-scale value using the calculated approx. \(z\)-values as input..
-One can see that the first stage futility bound on \(z\)-scale should approximately be chosen as \(0.14915\) and the second stage \(z\)-scale futility bound as \(0.41381\), resulting in the desired futility bound on treatment effect scale of approximately 0.95 in first and 0.9 in second stage, respectively.
-In the next chapter containing the sample size calculations, the respective outputs validate that these \(z\)-scale futility bounds are a reasonable choice.
+One can see that the first stage futility bound on \(z\)-scale should approximately be chosen as \(0.14915\) and the second stage \(z\)-scale futility bound as \(0.41381\), resulting in the desired futility bounds on the treatment effect scale of approximately \(0.95\) in the first and \(0.9\) in the second stage, respectively.
+Note that, for simplicity, these futility bounds were identified separately for the first and second stage and under the assumption that, at the respectively other stage, no futility stopping is performed.
+Therefore, when both futility bounds are used at the same time, small numerical deviations from the target values may occur.
+In the next chapter on sample size calculation, the respective outputs validate that these \(z\)-scale futility bounds are reasonable choices.

 # GSD with futility bounds according to above calculations